AAcherdantsev/EshopRestApi/README.md

    .\setup.ps1                      # Windows
    ```

-2. **Run unit tests (optional)**
+2. **Run unit and integration tests (optional)**

-   To run unit tests, you can use your IDE tools or, while in the root folder of this project, execute this command in the terminal:
+   To run unit and integration tests, you can use your IDE tools or, while in the root folder of this project, execute this command in the terminal:
    ```bash
    dotnet test
    ```